ssharma1991/autonomous-car-basic-lane-detection/README.md

 <img src="test_images_output/solidWhiteCurve.jpg" width="720" title="Image Processing Pipeline"/>

 Images and video files from a dashcam mounted in a car is used as input.
 Jupyter notebook, Python and OpenCV are used to detect and visualize the lane lines in the input.
-The anaconda environment being used is available as the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md).
+The anaconda environment being used is available as the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) (if you run any errors, update the packages).

 ## Image Processing Pipeline